-STEP Ahead Award Winners

-The Manufacturing Institute, a workforce development and education organization, launched the STEP Women's Initiative to support women in science, technology, engineering and to help encourage and inspire careers in the industry.
+STEP Ahead Award Winners The Manufacturing Institute, a workforce development and education organization, launched the STEP Women's Initiative to support women in science, technology, engineering and to help encourage and inspire careers in the industry.

-9 INDIVIDUALS NOMINATED

-CANDIDATES FOR CONSIDERATION

-Each year the Institute hosts the STEP Ahead Awards to celebrate and recognize the accomplishments of excellence in female leadership in manufacturing where companies select leaders for national recognition.
+INDIVIDUALS NOMINATED CANDIDATES FOR CONSIDERATION Each year the Institute hosts the STEP Ahead Awards to celebrate and recognize the accomplishments of excellence in female leadership in manufacturing where companies select leaders for national recognition.
 In 2020, the Manufacturing Institute saw a record number of submissions.
 Out of about 1,000 nominees, we had nine individuals nominated and two candidates for consideration for the National Manufacturing Award.

 Casse Rose, Recipient of the 2019 National Women in Manufacturing STEP Ahead Award.

-D&I ROADMAP

-I. EXECUTIVE D&I COUNCIL

-establishes and oversees programs and policies, accountable for executing D&I framework, and sets key metrics

-2. EMPLOYEE RESOURCE GROUPS

-grassroots groups for discussion and growth

-3. VISIBILITY OF DEMOGRAPHIC METRICS

-sharing and monitoring performance

-4. FAST-TRACKING GENDER DIVERSITY

-robust development and retention plans for current female employees

-5. D&I SPECIFIC LEARNING & DEVELOPMENT

-D&I ROADMAP, CONT.
+I. EXECUTIVE D&I COUNCIL establishes and oversees programs and policies, accountable for executing D&I framework, and sets key metrics 2.
+EMPLOYEE RESOURCE GROUPS grassroots groups for discussion and growth 3.
+VISIBILITY OF DEMOGRAPHIC METRICS sharing and monitoring performance 4.
+FAST-TRACKING GENDER DIVERSITY robust development and retention plans for current female employees 5.
+D&I SPECIFIC LEARNING & DEVELOPMENT providing unconscious bias education D&I ROADMAP, CONT.

 5 D&I Specific Learning and Development One of the most foundational and important ways we are working to promote diversity and bolster a culture of D&I is by providing unconscious bias education.
 Through our internal education platform, "O-I University," we are designing learning plans and training for all leaders.
-Our growth and education program is grounded in the 70-20-10 model, which focuses 70% of training on collaboration leadership discussions, 20% on learning from others in the organization, and 10% on formal educational courses and training.
 PERSONALIZED D&I LEARNING ON O-I UNIVERSITY - ALL EMPLOYEES: UNDERSTANDING UNCONSCIOUS BIAS - ALL EMPLOYEES: FIGHTING GENDER BIAS AT WORK - MALE EMPLOYEES: BECOMING A MALE ALLY AT WORK - TALENT ACQUISITION AND PEOPLE & CULTURE: DIVERSITY RECRUITING